elrodrigues/template/README.md

 ## Branches

 The `master` branch is the main branch used for releases.
 Other branches can be created.
 For example, a branch called `gh-pages` is often used to create a website for the repository (for more information check this [link](https://pages.github.com/)).
 Other branches can be created to address the issues of the repository, one branch per issue (called an `issue` branch).
 Such branches can then be used to create pull requests, where they get peer reviewed and eventually merged into the `master` branch.
+For more information on branches, check this [link](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-branches).

 ## Pull Requests